nielsdimmers/ProductivityTools/README.md

 To count the lines of code, use `find . -type f -name "*.py" -exec wc -l {} +`

+## 2024-12-06.1 (100) Add release.py to automate releasing and send messages
++ (major) release.py handles pulling a new release and restarting the server using linux command.

 ## 2024-12-06 (99) Add historical count and sum of effort
 + (major) added the open task count and effort sum to the daily, and also put it in the journal for historical purposes
 + (medium) Removed obsolete code related to moment-of day checklists some obsolete global_vars and old journal fields (pre nov 2024 journal)